lixianqing/FirstRepository/README.md

 # FirstRepository
-it's my first the Repository.it was created to test.
+it's my first Repository.it was created to test.